polston/cs496/README.md

 Install nodejs and npm (both should be bundled in the installer if you're on windows) (https://nodejs.org/en/ use 7.4)

+Also install mongodb and follow their instructions on how to start it. http://lmgtfy.com/?q=starting+mongodb+on+windows the first link is probably the right one.

 Navigate to the project directory via the terminal.

 Type "npm install" sans-quotes into the terminal while inside the project directory.